tale-toul/OCP4AzureIPI/README.md

 INFO Creating infrastructure resources...
 ```

-## Cluster decommissioning instructions
+## Cluster Decommission Instructions
-Deleting the cluster is a two step process:
+Deleting the cluster is a multi step process:

-* Delete the components created by the openshift-install binary, run this command from the same directory in which the installation was run, if the bastion host has been previously deleted, recover a backup from the OCP4 directory:
+* Delete the components created by the openshift-install binary, run this command in the directory the installation was run from.
+If the installation was run in the bastion host and it has been previously deleted, recover a backup of the __/home/azureuser/OCP4__ directory containing the status files required by the Openshift installer:
 ```
 $ ./openshift-install destroy cluster --dir jupiter
 ```